d-plaindoux/celma/README.md

 ## Overview

-Generalization is the capability to design a parser based on pipelined parsers and separate parsers regarding their semantic level.
+Generalisation is the capability to design a parser based on pipelined parsers and separate parsers regarding their semantic level.

 # Celma parser meta language

 ## Grammar

-In order to have a seamless parser definition two dedicated `proc_macro` are designed:
+To have a seamless parser definition, two dedicated `proc_macro` are designed:

 ```rust
 parsec_rules = "pub" ? "let" ident ('{' rust_type '}') ? (':' '{' rust_type '}') ? "=" parser) +